Updated August 2024.

 There still may be a bit of summer left on the calendar, but soon the leaves will be changing color and autumn will be in the air.
 When that happens, all of our thoughts will turn to… Halloween!
-Here are some interesting tidbits about one of our favorite holidays that I found at the History Channel website.
+Here are some interesting tidbits about one of our favorite holidays.

 1. Halloween’s origins can be traced back to Samhain, an ancient Celtic festival dating back 2,000 years.
 This festival marked the end of summer and the harvest and also the beginning of the new year.
 With the new year taking place during the evolution of the autumn into winter, the festival was also associated with human death.
 They also believed that the line between the worlds of the living and the dead was blurred on the evening before the new year began.
 It was believed that the spirits of the dead returned to earth in order to wreak havoc to crops.
 So, during the celebration, the Celts extinguished their home fires and lit bonfires.
 They offered crops and animals as sacrifices.
 They also and wore costumes made from the skins and heads of animals to scare the spirits into going away.
 Once the celebration was over, they re-lit their hearths from the bonfires believing this would offer protection from the coming winter.